github/developer.github.com/content/guides/best-practices-for-integrators.md

 You can always [check your rate limit status](/v3/rate_limit/) at any time.
 Checking your rate limit incurs no cost against your rate limit.

+## Dealing with abuse rate limits

+If you've been [abuse rate limited](/v3/#abuse-rate-limits), you will need to make some changes to your application to remove the potentially abusive behavior.
+We've created this list of guidelines to help you identify what behavior in your application is potentially abusive.
+We reserve the right to change these guidelines as needed to ensure availability.

+* Make authenticated requests, or use your application's client ID and secret.
+Unauthenticated requests are subject to more aggressive abuse rate limiting.
+* Make requests for a single user or client ID serially.
+Do not make requests for a single user or client ID concurrently.
+* If you're making a large number of `POST`, `PATCH`, `PUT`, or `DELETE` requests for a single user or client ID, wait at least 1 second between each request.

 ## Dealing with API errors

 Although your code would never introduce a bug, you may find that you've encountered successive errors when trying to access the API.